Selling to the Key Employees of Your Business

 Selling Your Business to Key Employees From the Perspective of Both the Seller and the Buyer

-On the face, it seems like it should be a simple conversation.
-We have an entrepreneur who set out on his or her own and built a thriving business.
-But now that owner eventually exits, either voluntarily or involuntarily.
+On the surface, it seems like a simple conversation.
+We have an entrepreneur who set out on their own and built a thriving business.
+But now that the owner eventually exits, either voluntarily or involuntarily.

-When clients tell me they are retiring from the business they created, I always ask why they’re retiring.
-Sometimes they’re retiring because the business is taking too much out of them, or because of a government bureaucracy they’ve grown tired of fighting with, or a feeling/conclusion that the business needs fresh blood.
+When clients tell me they are retiring from the business they created, I always ask why.
+Sometimes they’re retiring because the business is taking too much out of them, because of a government bureaucracy they’ve grown tired of fighting, or because they feel the business needs fresh blood.
 Others are retiring to start another small business they’ve been planning out for years, to take the trip they’ve always dreamed about, or to spend more time with the kids and grandkids.

 Some clients I’ve spoken to acknowledge their lack of succession planning.
-The reason(s) is often an avoidance of the issue of what comes next.
+The reason(s) are often an avoidance of the issue of what comes next.
 That’s a big issue.
-As we look at retirement, one day a person is helping others and is busy working, and the next day they are left with only a future yet to be created.
+As we look at retirement, one day a person is helping others and working, and the next day, they are left with only a future yet to be created.

-When looking at the prospect of selling your business to your key employee(s), it doesn’t have to be here today, gone tomorrow.
+When considering selling your business to your key employee(s), it doesn’t have to be here today, gone tomorrow.
 It’s quite possible to groom a staff member to become the owner of your firm.
-The transition of ownership as well as the responsibilities of managing the firm can come over the course of several years if the planning for that transition begins with enough time before your eventual “retirement”.
+The transition of ownership, as well as the responsibilities of managing the firm, can take over the course of several years if the planning for that transition begins with enough time before your eventual “retirement”.

 Overcoming Obstacles to Selling to a Key Employee(s)

-I’ve often heard that business owners can’t get the best price for their business when they do an internal sale to a key employee.
-The numbers are too large, the financing is hard to come by, or they’d have to finance the deal themselves when another party might be willing to come in and offer cash.
+I’ve often heard that business owners can’t get the best price for their business when they sell it to a key employee.
+The numbers are too large, financing is hard to come by, or they’d have to finance the deal themselves when another party might be willing to offer cash.

 Internal successions can work, and work extremely well.
 They need more foresight and time to work than an external sale, but that effort can pay dividends for you and your staff.
-It’s not likely that you can get an internal sale completed from beginning to end, within a year.
+It’s unlikely you can complete an internal sale from start to finish within a year.
 With a longer time horizon, (say 3 to 5 years), an internal sale can be more feasible.
-A young buyer can benefit you as the seller from a tax standpoint by spreading the taxable gain on sale over several years and can allow the seller to retain some influence on the enterprise they have nurtured for so long.
+A young buyer can benefit you, the seller, from a tax standpoint by spreading the taxable gain on sale over several years, allowing you to retain some influence in the enterprise you have nurtured for so long.

 The Employee Who Wants to Be a Future Owner

-As an employee, are you prepared to accept the additional hassle that goes with the ownership of a business, including the obligation of spending time on the less enjoyable parts of running the business (including hiring/firing, negotiating with vendors, etc.)?
+As an employee, are you prepared to accept the additional hassle that comes with owning a business, including the obligation to spend time on the less enjoyable parts of running it (hiring/firing, negotiating with vendors, etc.)?
 Here is where an open and honest dialogue about being a business owner can be beneficial between creators and future successors.

 My insight as a legal counselor who opened his own firm years ago is that if you’re going to be an entrepreneur, you really have to want it.
 You have to want to be your own boss enough to fight through all the small yet essential tasks that seemingly get in the way of working the business.
 Things like dealing with banking relationships, technology integration, marketing activities, employees, etc. The list literally goes on and on.

-Ultimately, there is not a right or wrong answer.
+Ultimately, there is no right or wrong answer.
 I’ve got friends who are grinding out careers in private and public business.
-I’ve got other friends who are working through internal succession plans and are purchasing businesses that they’ve been a part of for their entire careers.
-Success is possible in all situations, if it is the right situation for you, your family, your personality, and your life’s vision.
+I’ve got other friends who are working through internal succession plans and purchasing businesses they’ve been part of for their entire careers.
+Success is possible in all situations if it is the right situation for you, your family, your personality, and your life’s vision.

 A Sell/Buy Agreement and a Preliminary Statement of Guidelines

 Discussing the sensitive issue of selling/buying a business to key employees is difficult and delicate.
 It requires great trust on both sides and great openness.
-I’d propose the following statements as a guideline for both the existing business owner and prospective business owner.
+I’d propose the following statements as a guideline for both the existing and prospective business owners.

 • I promise to treat these discussions with the confidentiality and care that we would give to our employees.

-• I promise to make appointments in advance to discuss our potential transaction, and I promise to honor these appointments with our customers.
+• I promise to make appointments in advance to discuss our potential transaction and to honor them with our customers.

 • I promise to be as prepared for our discussions as I would be for our regular weekly meetings.